hardiya-himanshu/DSA_Supreme_3.0/README.md

     ![alt text](assets/image-2.png)

 - Now your PDF file will be download in your note's(.md) parent folder.
 You can access it from your OS explorer or to open PDF notes in VSCode.
-You can Download **vscode-pdf** by **tomoki1207**
+You can Download **vscode-pdf** by **tomoki1207** through Extensions in VSCode.

     ![alt text](assets/image-1.png)